Is The Help Of A Workers’ Compensation Lawyer Necessary?

 Your employer’s insurance provider has attorneys whose role is to keep insurance costs in check by minimizing the amount of workers’ compensation benefits that are paid out.
 They are adept at developing strategies to deny or undervalue workers’ comp claims.

-Successfully litigating a workers’ compensation claim requires a thorough understanding of the process and why insurance defense lawyers deny claims in the first place.
-Prior to launching his own law firm in 2008, attorney Robert L. Cullen worked for both insurance defense firms, as well as inside counsel for an insurance company.
+Successfully litigating your workers’ compensation claim requires a thorough understanding of the process and why insurance defense lawyers deny claims in the first place.
+Prior to launching his own law firm in 2008, attorney Robert L. Cullen worked both for insurance defense firms and as inside counsel for an insurance company.
 That experience helps him prepare strong cases that support our clients’ claims.

 We know what information is important to litigate a denied claim.
 Also, workers’ comp statutes change regularly.
 Unless you are involved with these cases on a daily basis, it is difficult to remain current on Pennsylvania workers’ compensation statutes.